jjeett0007/hngx-stage-two-backend/README.md

   "name": "John Doe"
 }

-Read All Users

-To retrieve a list of all users, send a GET request to the following endpoint:

-http

-GET /api/users

 Read a User by ID

 To retrieve a specific user by their ID, send a GET request to the following endpoint:

-http
+http or https

-GET /api/users/:id
+GET /api/user_id/:id

 Replace :id with the actual ID of the user you want to retrieve.
 Update a User

 To update a user's information, send a PUT request to the following endpoint:

-http
+http or https

-PUT /api/users/:id
+PUT /api/user_id/:id

 Replace :id with the ID of the user you want to update.
 Include the updated user data in the request body in JSON format.